-20.D.4.
-Reasonable Suspicion - If an employee's behavior or performance promotes a reasonable suspicion of impairment, the employee may be asked to submit to a drug and/or alcohol test.
-Supervisors who suspect such impairment must advise their Administrative Authority.
+20.D.3.
+Reasonable Suspicion - If an employee's behavior or performance supports a reasonable suspicion of impairment, the employee may be asked to submit to a drug and/or alcohol test.
+Supervisors who suspect such impairment must advise their Administrative Authority immediately.
 (See Judicialnet - Reasonable Suspicion Report).
 The Administrative Authority will determine whether to request testing.
 If testing occurs during working hours, the employee must be transported to an approved offsite testing facility.
 All test results arising from this policy shall ensure privacy, proper chain of custody, and remain confidential.
-Any information should be communicated on a strict "need to know" basis.
 Any testing where the outcome is a positive result shall be verified through a confirmatory method.
-If a positive test is verified through a confirmatory test, it will be deemed a violation of this policy.
+If a positive test is verified through a confirmatory test, the employee will be deemed in violation of this policy.

-Reasonable suspicion may be established if an employee exhibits the physical symptoms of intoxication of drug use, such as slurred speech, difficulty walking, glassy eyes, or breath that smells of alcohol; the employee is observed in possession of or using drugs or alcohol; an employee exhibits a pattern of abnormal conduct or erratic behavior; or reliable reports of drug or alcohol use are received from credible sources.
-(See Judicialnet - Reasonable Suspicion Report for a more inclusive list of examples)
+Reasonable suspicion may be established if an employee exhibits any physical symptoms of intoxication or drug use; the employee is observed in possession of or using drugs or alcohol; an employee exhibits a pattern of abnormal conduct or erratic behavior; or reliable reports of drug or alcohol use are received from credible sources, or the employee admits to such use.
+(See Judicialnet - Reasonable Suspicion Report for an inclusive list of examples)

 If reasonable suspicion is established based on the information above, it is considered a violation of this policy for an employee to refuse to submit to testing.
 Refusal may result in referral to mandatory treatment and/or in corrective or disciplinary action up to and including termination of employment.
-In the case of mandatory treatment, it is the employee's responsibility to verify compliance to their
+In the case of mandatory treatment, it is the employee's responsibility to verify compliance to their Administrative Authority.

-Administrative Authority.
 For employees paid from federal funds, where federal laws or regulations are more stringent than those contained in this policy, the federal regulations and procedures supersede this policy.

-- 20.D.5.
-Duty to Report Each employee is required to inform their Administrative Authority in writing within 3 calendar days of being arrested or charged with any offense involving drugs or alcohol.
+20.D.4.
+Duty to Report - Each employee is required to inform their Administrative Authority in writing within 3 calendar days of being arrested or charged with any offense involving drugs or alcohol.
 Failure to report may result in corrective or disciplinary action, up to and including termination of employment.
 The Administrative Authority shall immediately notify the Judicial Department's Human Resources Division.
-A felony conviction of any criminal drug statute will result in termination of employment. - 20.D.6.
-Self-Referral Employees, or a family member acting on the employee's behalf, wishing to obtain assistance for the treatment of an alcohol or drug-related problem are encouraged to talk to their supervisor, the Administrative Authority, a member of the Human Resources Division, or seek assistance from the Colorado State Employee Assistance Program (C-SEAP).
+A felony conviction of any criminal drug statute will result in termination of employment.

+20.D.5.
+Self-Referral - Employees, or a family member acting on the employee's behalf, wishing to obtain assistance for the treatment of an alcohol or drug-related problem are encouraged to talk to their supervisor, the Administrative Authority, a member of the Human Resources Division, or seek assistance from the Colorado State Employee Assistance Program (C-SEAP).
 C-SEAP can provide short-term, confidential counseling free of charge as well as treatment referrals based upon available resources, area of residence, and cultural background.
-Should an employee undergo alcohol/drug treatment, whether voluntary or mandatory, any absence from work will be handled in accordance with existing leave policies and benefit plans, if applicable.
+Should an employee undergo voluntary or mandatory alcohol/drug treatment any absence from work will be handled in accordance with existing leave policies and benefit plans, if applicable.
 It remains the responsibility of the employee to meet established work standards and perform the essential functions of their position.
-Individuals recovering from alcohol or drug problems may be eligible for reasonable accommodation under the Americans with Disabilities Act. - 20.D.8.
-Reporting Requirements Any violation or appearance of a violation of this policy shall be promptly reported to any of the following individuals for filing a complaint or report: the person's own supervisor or any other supervisor, the Court Executive, the Chief Probation Officer, the Chief Judge of the court, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Individuals recovering from alcohol or drug problems may be eligible for reasonable accommodation under the Americans with Disabilities Act.